willemdj/erlsom/doc/reference.md

 CFunction returns `{NewData, NewState}`, where NewData is a list of characters/unicode code points/binary, and NewState the new value for the State.
 NewData has to be in the same type of encoding as the first part of the document.

-Note: if the encoding of the document supports multi-byte characters (UTF8, UTF16) you don’t have to ensure that each block of data contains only complete characters - but in case of UTF16 you do have to ensure that you return an odd number of bytes.
+Note: if the encoding of the document supports multi-byte characters (UTF8, UTF16) you donâ€™t have to ensure that each block of data contains only complete characters - but in case of UTF16 you do have to ensure that you return an odd number of bytes.

-The ‘output_encoding’ option determines the encoding of the 'character data': element values and attribute values.
+The â€˜output_encodingâ€™ option determines the encoding of the 'character data': element values and attribute values.
 The only supported encoding at this moment is 'utf8'.
 The default is string().

 There is a number of options to protect against malicious entities, such as the 'billion laughs' attack.
 An attempt has been made to use defaults that allow most "bona fide" use of entities, but block malicious cases.
 Depending on the situation it may make sense to select settings that are more or less restrictive.
 - expand_entities: if set to 'false', entities will not be expanded.
 Default: true